Code-Institute-Submissions/data_centric_project_stream_three_bullet_it/README.md

 - HTML5
 - CSS3 - Along with using CSS for styling this was also used to create the linear gradient added to the tops of the application pages.
 - [Materialize](https://materializecss.com/ "Materialize Homepage")  - used for responsive layout, clean navigation and list layout.
-- Javascript & [Jquery](https://jquery.com/Jquery "Jquery Homepage")  - Used for the typewriter effect on the desktop view for the homepage.
+- JavaScript & [Jquery](https://jquery.com/Jquery "Jquery Homepage")  - Used for the typewriter effect on the desktop view for the homepage.
 Materialize also uses these for some of its navigation features e.g. accoridons and side navigation for mobile devices.
 - Python 3 - a Python file named "app.py" renders the html templates for this CRUD application and builds a web server using Flask PyMongo to interact with MongoDB.
 - [Flask Framework](http://flask.pocoo.org/ "Flask Homepage") - a Python micro-framework that was used to serve the data and render the HTML pages for this application.
 - [MongoDB](https://www.mongodb.com/ "MongoDB Homepage") -NoSQL database that converts and presents data in JSON format.